-The Statement of Accounts summarises the Authority's transactions for the 2015/2016 financial year and its position at the year-end of 31 March 2016.
+The Statement of Accounts summarises the Authority's transactions for the 2017/2018 financial year and its position at the year-end of 31 March 2018.
 The Authority is required to prepare an annual Statement of Accounts by the Accounts and Audit (Wales) Regulations 2014 in accordance with proper practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2015/2016 (the Code), and the Service Reporting Code of Practice 2015/2016 supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2017/2018 (the Code) supported by International Financial Reporting Standards (IFRS).
 The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
 Accounting policies have been consistently applied from one year to the next, unless stated otherwise.
 The financial statements are prepared on a going concern basis.